-The Human Fertilisation and Embryology Authority (HFEA) guidance is that only two embryos (or a maximum of three if the woman is over 40) may be transferred after a treatment cycle.
+The Human Fertilisation and Embryology Authority (HFEA) guidance is that only two embryos may be transferred after a treatment cycle.
+Your doctor or embryologist will discuss the number of embryos to be thawed in any one attempt with you in advance.

 If the treatment produced more than two (or three) good quality embryos, we can freeze those that aren’t used at extremely low temperature.
 This ensures that they do not deteriorate over the number of years they are stored for future use.